MHickey2/First_Project/TEST.md

    </p>
    <br/>

    Had not intended to cater for the larger screens but the cover text was problematic on the hero image, so I applied a minor fix.
 Should be responsive down to 320px screen, but any smaller and there will be issues.
 In regard to bigger screens it should be good to 5119px.
-The website is not responsive for the Galaxy Fold, but this is not within my current scope.
+The website is not responsive for the Galaxy Fold, but this is not within my current scope anyway.

    The Media Query Breakpoints I used were:
    - 5120px width and below;